Pulaski Skyway: Funding controversy

 On June 12, 2014, the PANYNJ acknowledged that the Securities and Exchange Commission, New York County District Attorney, and United States Attorney for the District of New Jersey were investigating its diversion of $1.8 billion to fund the Pulaski Skyway and other New Jersey roadway rehabilitation projects.
 These inquiries were related to how this funding, which was made at the urging of the Christie administration, was potentially misrepresented in documents related to bond sales.
 State laws require the PANYNJ to spend money only related to its own facilities, unless it gets approval from lawmakers in New Jersey and New York.
 The PANYNJ documents state that the Pulaski Skyway was designated as also providing access to the Lincoln Tunnel, even though it is miles from the tunnel and does not connect to it directly.
 In December 2014, United Airlines filed a complaint with the Federal Aviation Administration that claims that since 2004 the PANYNJ has diverted more than $2 billion from the metro area airports to non-airport uses and that in 2014 alone it spent $181 million to repair the Pulaski Skyway and $60 million on the Wittpenn Bridge, NJDOT-owned and -operated structures.

 In popular culture

-The Pulaski Skyway is the subject of The Last Three Miles, a book written by Steven Hart published in 2007.
-The Skyway has been used in radio, film, television, and at least one video game.
-In the 1938 radio drama The War of the Worlds, one of the Martian machines straddles the skyway (a scene replicated in the 2005 film wherein the first machine appears in the shadow of the bridge).
-It was featured in the 1979 film Hair.
-Alfred Hitchcock's 1943 film Shadow of a Doubt and the 1999–2007 television drama The Sopranos include shots of the bridge in the opening montages.
-Clutch included the track "Pulaski Skyway" on its 2005 release Robot Hive/Exodus.
+The Skyway has been featured in various popular culture media.
+In the 1938 radio drama The War of the Worlds, one of the Martian machines straddles the Skyway; the scene was later replicated in the 2005 film adaptation.
+It was featured in the films Hair (1979) and Shadow of a Doubt (1943), and in the opening credits of the 1999–2007 television drama The Sopranos.
+Rock band Clutch included the track "Pulaski Skyway" on its 2005 album Robot Hive/Exodus.
+The Skyway is the subject of The Last Three Miles: Politics, Murder, and the Construction of America's First Superhighway, a 2007 history book by Steven Hart.
+The 2008 video game Grand Theft Auto IV, partially set in a fictional recreation of New Jersey, features an elevated highway through its industrial area that was based off the Skyway.